EmperDeon/Organizer/README.md

 ### Small TODO's
-- A diary [Done, but crash on removing of date fomr list]
+- A diary [Done, but crash on removing of date from list, and wrong sorting]

 - Sorting of tabs (WTSorter) should reload tabs (and add to menu)

 - Custom groups of tabs

+- Logging.
+Seriously, why it isn't there yet ?
+(Store as array of objs, with message, level, class[if it's possible]).
+  - Widget to view logs in app.
+  - Add logging to already written code for debug/bug hunting.

 - Options for compression, encryption(yes, return the old deleted system), backups and encryption of whole storage file
   - Like encryption of all docs, with password dialog on docs loading ?
 Or, instead use `encryption plugin` for all.
 That will leave metadata(name, last edit) unencrypted, but who cares ?